 \end{itemize}

-All KPI thresholds (e.g., the $20\%$ side-contact in \textsc{SideSup} and $75\%$ base-overlap in \textsc{SurfSup}) were empirically determined through ablation studies and can be adjusted for different problem settings.
+All KPI thresholds (e.g., the $20\%$ side-contact threshold in \textsc{SideSup} and the $75\%$ base-overlap threshold in \textsc{SurfSup}) were empirically determined through ablation studies and can be adjusted for different problem settings.
 They are consistent with established practices in container and pallet loading~\cite{bortfeldt2013constraints}.